cici121361/shell/README.md

 # shell
-A Series of shell file to automatically install necessary software
+- In this file, a Series of shell scripts to automatically install necessary software
+- Please input :**sed -i 's/\r$//' filename.sh** to transfer win format into ubuntu one